 What are the procedures to obtain a CO?

-Complete and submit an application to Building Inspection along with the appropriate fee.
-If the use will be different from the previous use, follow the checklist on our pamphlet (link to brochure attached to email) to determine additional submission requirements.
+Complete and submit an application and the CO checklist to Building Inspection along with the appropriate fee.
+If the use will be different from the previous use, follow the instructions on our pamphlet to determine additional submission requirements.

 When the CO is approved by all inspectors, the electricity will be released to Oncor Electric and the CO will be mailed to the applicant for posting at the site.